Trademark, Cocaine Santa & Santa's Sack.

 From Santa Poo to Cocaine Santa there is a Santa Trademark out there that may just make you laugh.
-In the Christmas episode of Get Legit Law & Sh!t I explore the hilarious world of Santa Trademarks.
+In the Christmas episode of The Emily Show, I explore the hilarious world of Santa Trademarks.

 First, some of the Trademarks I discuss are applications for trademark and are not, yet, registered Trademarks…however, if you are here for a giggle I figured you wouldn’t mind.
 If you are looking for a better understanding of Trademark law, this is more of an overview.